jackmellis/vuenit/README.md

   vm.myProp === 'changed';
 });
 ```
-The returned component instance has a `propsData` property that allow you to change the prop value:
+The component instance has a `propsData` property that allow you to change the prop value.

 ### inject
 `{ inject : { $router : {}, someService : {} } }`

 Properties to inject into the component.
 These will be attached to the component instance.
-This uses *vue-inject* to resolve the injected values and attach them during the *beforeCreate* hook.
+This uses [vue-inject](https://www.npmjs.com/package/vue-inject) to resolve the injected values and attach them during the **beforeCreate** hook.

-If you pass a function as an injected property, vuenit will assume it is a factory function and will return the result of the function:
+If you pass a function as an injected property, **vuenit** will assume it is a factory function and will return the result of the function:

 ```javascript
 {
   inject : {